 I used a springform pan to make the layers the exact same shape, but you could do the same thing with a standard cake pan as well.
 For the layers of frosting I used a cream cheese based recipe that wasn’t too sweet.
 I was worried that the weight of the cookies would be too much for the frosting, but it ended up working out just fine and the tart flavor of the cream cheese layers was a great compliment to the sweet cookies.
 I assembled the cake the day before since I had to work the morning of the party and ended up storing the cake loosely covered in the refrigerator.
 I didn’t want the frosting to become too soft causing the layers to shift, but I also didn’t want the refrigerator to dry out the cookie.
 It ended up working out perfectly, and if I were to make the cake again, I’d follow the same method of completing it the day before and storing it in the refrigerator until party time.
 I sliced the cake with a serrated knife to make sure that I could easily get through the layers.

 The cake looked as good as it tasted and ended up being a great conversation piece for the adults throughout the party – I think everyone went home with a verbal tutorial!
-You can find the full recipe and detailed directions here.

 When it came to the decorating details, I used many of the same decorations that we had used at his 1st birthday party.
-We kept the same color scheme and reused a darling garland (similar here) that felt fun and festive with blues and greens.
+We kept the same color scheme and reused a darling garland that felt fun and festive with blues and greens.
 I’m a big fan of Shop Sweet Lulu and think that they do a great job of curating party decorations.
-I was able to find some additional details like this number 2 balloon these mini milk jugs and these paper goods that helped bring our simple theme to life and made the get together feel celebratory.
+I was able to find some additional details like this number 2 balloon, mini milk jugs and adorable paper goods that helped bring our simple theme to life and made the get together feel celebratory.
 I used Cookie Crisp cereal to fill the mini milk jugs for favors and also used the crispy cereal pieces to decorate the straws that everyone enjoyed with their milk.
 I also had some fresh fruit as an option to balance out all the sweets.
 We used this small picnic table to set up a few details and it was awesome.
 One of my favorite family purchases for summer!

 We held the party at a playground in Central Park that had a small grassy area where we could all congregate.
 It was perfect for toddlers because the playground kept them contained, yet the adults were still able to mingle a bit on the grass without having to chase their toddlers everywhere.
 This parachute was fun for both the parents and kids to play with on and off throughout the afternoon.